This-Is-Captain-Code/openxrmarketplace/SETUP.md

-# o7.xr Setup Guide
+# NeoSaga Setup Guide

 ## Snap Camera Kit Configuration

-To enable AR lenses in o7.xr, you need to configure your Snap Camera Kit credentials.
+To enable AR lenses in NeoSaga, you need to configure your Snap Camera Kit credentials.

 ### Prerequisites